bakkenbaeck/iOS-handbook/BEST_PRACTICES.md

 }
 ```

 For functions and init methods, prefer named parameters for all arguments.
+Also avoid using underscores
+in your method names.

 Declarations: